Antigone

 -

-Antigone, rebellious and intimate (7/7.
+Antigone, defiant and intimate (7/7.
 Love)

-7th and final part: Love Antigone's desire is familial; she does not want to leave her brother unburied; Creon, on the other hand, wants to assert himself as king and demonstrate his power.
-Antigone favors family ties that embody love and reveal a being.
-Creon establishes his power by signing a bill that must Continue reading
+Part 7 and final part: Love.
+Antigone's desire is familial; she does not want to leave her brother unburied.
+Creon, on the other hand, desires to assert himself as king and demonstrate his power.
+Antigone prioritizes family ties, which embody love and reveal a person's true nature.
+Creon consolidates his power by signing a law that must… Continue reading

-Antigone , stupidity , counter-revolution , ethics , history , intimacy , forgiveness , politically correct , religion , totalitarianism , tradition -
+Antigone , stupidity , counter-revolution , ethics , history , intimacy , forgiveness , political correctness , religion , totalitarianism , tradition -

-Man and animals according to Aristotle
+Man and Animals According to Aristotle

 -

-Antigone, rebellious and intimate (5/7.
+Antigone, defiant and intimate (5/7.
 Authority)

 -

-Splitting according to Creon
+The division according to Creon

 -